JOHN RETTIE was born

 and television for his opinions on specific subjects within the auto and

 computer industries.
-He continued to keep his hand in as a freelancer doing
+He continued to keep his hand in as a freelance auto writer with articles appearing in magazines all over the world.
+Between 1990 and 1993 he also

 wrote a weekly road test column for the New York Times Regional Newspaper

-J. D. Power and Associates John returned to working as an freelance writer,
+J. D. Power and Associates John returned to working as a freelance writer,

 photographer, consultant, and analyst in October, 1997.
 In 2000 he was briefly

-a dot-comer working as a content director before the site ran out of cash and
+a dot-comer working as a content director for JDPowerClubs before the site ran out of cash and,

 the jury for the North American Car and Truck of the Year Award from its